Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.5.13.a) Exception: This time may be altered and adjusted for lag, top-level retimes, and known mod inaccuracies.
 - A.5.13.b) You may use the option only to show 0-2 decimal places, but all 3 decimal places must be submitted for SpeedrunIGT to be used.
 If all 3 decimal places do not show upon run completion (due to the category not ending on a pause/load and the incorrect SpeedrunIGT category being selected), SpeedrunIGT will be used if and only if you submit world files for the run and leave a note in the speedrun.com submission's descriptions saying you have done so.
 A.5.14) If a run does not use SpeedrunIGT, the run may be retimed manually through use of the video's frames (at the discretion of verifiers).
 If you would like this to be the case, you should request this in the run's speedrun.com submission description or a thread in the official Discord server (this does not guarantee this will occur).\
-A.5.15) If a run does not use SpeedrunIGT but does display a timer that uses the playOneMinute statistic to display the in-game time after pauses (ex.
-Livesplit, Geosquare Timer, Tuxprint Timer) and is not manually retimed, this statistic will be used as the in-game time.\
+A.5.15) If a run does not use SpeedrunIGT but does display a timer that uses the playOneMinute statistic to display the in-game time after pauses (e.g. Livesplit, Geosquare Timer, Tuxprint Timer) and is not manually retimed, this statistic will be used as the in-game time.\
 A.5.16) If a run displays the statistics menu directly or shortly after the run and is not manually retimed, the run's in-game time may be extrapolated through the value given in the Time Played statistic.\
 A.5.17) If a run does not use SpeedRunIGT, is not manually retimed, does not show an in-game timer that uses playOneMinute, and does not show the statistics menu, the real time of the run will be used as the run's in-game time.\
 A.5.18) <A.5.18> If a run ends by obtaining item(s), timing ends once the first item from the following list has been met:
-- A.5.18.a) The item is taken from a non-reversible GUI (ex. furnace or crafting table)
+- A.5.18.a) The item is taken from a non-reversible GUI (e.g. furnace or crafting table)
 - A.5.18.b) The item appears (if manually retimed) or enters (if timed via speedrunIGT) in an inventory/hotbar slot
 - A.5.18.d) The frame before an item unlocks a corresponding recipe notification (if manually retimed)
 - A.5.18.e) The first frame an item temporarily disappears (if manually retimed)